meteor/meteor/Contributing.md

  * Be sure your author field in git is properly filled out with your full name and email address so we can credit you.

+#### Need help with your pull request?

+Meteor now has groups defined to cover areas of the codebase.
+If you need help on certain topics you can address:

+* Meteor Data Team - This includes DDP, tracker, mongo, accounts, etc. You can talk to @stubailo.
+* Blaze - This includes Spacebars, Blaze, etc. You can talk to @urigo or @yyx990803.
+* Build tools - This includes modules, build tool changes, etc. You can talk to @avital or @benjamn.

 ## Running tests on Meteor core